Eye Related Apps for Mobiles and Tablets

 Apps for Colour Vision and Colour Blindness

 There are apps for people with colour blindness to help them distinguish the colours a “normal” eye sees?
-There are also apps to help people who are not colour deficient to see the world the way someone with colour blindness sees it.
+There are also apps to help people who are not colour-deficient to see the world the way someone with colour blindness sees it.
 Apps for colour vision are listed below:

 ColorDeBlind.
 ColorDeBlind, by Elektron Software, available on iOS only, serves two purposes.
 It uses live video to help people with colour blindness see the real world in ways they haven’t before.
-We have found it is especially helpful for people with red/green deficiencies, it also allows people who do are not colour blind to experience colour blindness.
+We have found it is especially helpful for people with red/green deficiencies, it also allows people who are not colour-blind to experience colour blindness.
 Which is a great way to help you understand what your colourblind friend is really seeing.

 ColorBlind Helper.
 This app, by Andres Felipe Vergara Gonzalez, allows users to select an image and get the name of any colour in the image.
-The app has 1,500 colour names, which is a benefit to those who are only familiar with basic colours, such as red, green, blue, etc and a great way to settle disputes with friend over the correct name for the colour of your new trainers.
+The app has 1,500 colour names, which is a benefit to those who are only familiar with basic colours, such as red, green, blue, etc and a great way to settle disputes with friends over the correct name for the colour of your new trainers.
 Some people like that this app provides them with hexadecimal values for colours.

 Chromatic Vision Simulator.
-This app allows you to be colour deficient in real time.
+This app allows you to be colour-deficient in real-time.
 If you have ever wondered how a colourblind person actually sees a painting, a sunrise or any other beautifully colourful image then this is the app for you.

 HueVue.
 This free app by AppFoundry allows people with colour blindness to identify, match and coordinate colours.
 Users can build their own “colour library”.
 The app is free.
-Android users do not like the ads but it is a popular choice for apple users.
+Android users do not like the ads but it is a popular choice for Apple users.

 LedScope for Color Blind.
-Many colour blind users say that this is the best app they have ever used.
+Many colour-blind users say that this is the best app they have ever used.
 It comes with a free trial and is very affordable.
 This app is very useful for detecting the colour of small LED lights.
 It also uses simple colour names such as “red, or “blue”.
 It is not available for Apple devices.